lucaluisi/TVinStasera/README.md

 - **Daily Notifications**: Users receive daily notifications about Italian TV programs at their preferred time.
 - **Blacklist Management**: Users can manage a blacklist of channels they don't want to receive notifications for.
 - **Program Information**: Users can get detailed information about specific TV programs, including descriptions, trailers, and images.
+- **Preferences Management**: Users can add or remove preferences for specific TV programs.

 ## Commands